larigens/wrote/README.md

 ---
 ## Description

-Wrote is a back-end application that can be used to write and save notes.
+Wrote is a back-end application that can be used to write, save, retrieve and delete notes.

 ## Table of Contents
 - [Description](#description)